Cultural Excursions and Travel

 The jazz festival’s official website: http://www.saintlouisjazz.org

-One of the biggest trips is a 5-day visit to the Gambia, an Anglophone country that is completely surrounded by Senegal.
+Another potential big trip is to the Gambia, an Anglophone country that is completely surrounded by Senegal.
 This excursion includes some beach time, museum visits, the infamous crocodile-sanctuary visit, and many other activities.
 It is a longer driving time than any other trip, but this provides an opportunity to wonder at the beautiful, rural Senegal (a nice change of pace from metropolitan Dakar).

 These are only a few of the possibilities included in the trip.
-Past years’ students have also visited Lac Rose, Touba, Mbour, and Louga – sometimes with their host families, or other students from the Baobab Center.
+Past years’ students have also visited Lac Rose, Touba, Mbour, Louga, Tivaouane, Bandia, and Les Îles de la Madeleine – sometimes with their host families, or other students from the Baobab Center.
+You can ask the program director about where you will be visiting during your program.